EdwinWalela/edwinwalela/content/posts/callback-functions.md

 ### Wrap up

-Callbacks are functions which are passed as arguments to other functions.
-They are then exected inside the function in which it was passed to.
+A callback is a function that's passed as an argument to another other function.
+It's then executed inside the function in which it was passed to.
 Most of the time we will be interacting with built-in functions which have callbacks as arguments (`Array.ForEach`), instead of defining our own functions (`findUser`) which take in callbacks as arguments.

 Callback functions are heavily used in Javascript so an understanding of what they are and when to use them goes a long way.